Introduction

 python3 linux_tang.py --build --load

-Or, if you want to flash it permanently:
+Or, if you want to flash it permanently to the FPGA’s SPI flash:

 python3 linux_tang.py --build --flash

 Then, connect using litex_term, without inserting the SD card yet.
-You should see something like this:
+This allows us to verify the BIOS is working correctly:

 litex> help